photodude/DualVNH5019MotorShieldMod3/README.md

 - `unsigned char getM4Fault()`
 Returns 1 if there is a fault on motor driver 4, 0 if no fault.

-### Current readings
+### Current Readings

 The current readings returned by `getM1CurrentMilliamps`, `getM2CurrentMilliamps`, `getM3CurrentMilliamps` and
 `getM4CurrentMilliamps` will be noisy and unreliable if you are using a PWM frequency below about 5&nbsp;kHz.
 We expect these readings to work fine if you haven't remapped the PWM pins and you are using a board based on the ATmega168, ATmega328P, ATmega328PB, ATmega32U4, ATmega1280, or ATmega2560 since this library uses 20&nbsp;kHz hardware PWM on those boards.

 On other boards, this library uses `analogWrite` to generate PWM signals, which usually means that the PWM frequency will be too low to get reliable current measurements.
 If `analogWrite` uses a frequency of 490&nbsp;Hz or more on your board, you can add a 1&nbsp;&micro;F (or larger) capacitor between each current sense line you are using and GND.
 To make `getM1CurrentMilliamps` work well, you would add the capacitor between M1CS and GND.
 To make `getM2CurrentMilliamps` work well, you would add the capacitor between M2CS and GND.
+To make `getM3CurrentMilliamps` work well, you would add the capacitor between M3CS and GND.
+To make `getM4CurrentMilliamps` work well, you would add the capacitor between M4CS and GND.

 Version History
 ---------------
+-   4.0.0-dualshields (2019-10-11): Fixes a number of problems with PWM for the default pins on Mega.
+More details in the release notes.
 -   2019-03-28 Now officially in the Arduino Library Manager
 -   3.0.2-dualshields (2018-12-02): Fix default pins for motor 2 _CS4
 -   3.0.1-dualshields (2018-06-14): Fix Semver naming for Arduino Library Manager